Readeption of Henry VI

 The Readeption was the restoration of Henry VI of England to the throne of England in 1470.
 Edward, Duke of York, had taken the throne as Edward IV in 1461.
-Henry had fled with some Lancastrian supporters and spent much of the next few years in hiding in the north of England or in Scotland, where there was still some Lancastrian support.
+Henry had fled with some Lancastrian supporters and spent much of the next few years in hiding in Northern England or in Scotland, where there was still some Lancastrian support.
 Henry was captured in 1465 and was held as a prisoner in the Tower of London.
 Following dissent with his former key supporter, Richard Neville, 16th Earl of Warwick, Edward was forced to flee in 1470.
 Henry was then restored to the throne, although he was deposed again the following year.

 Nomenclature

 The period known as the Readeption was so named because of the formula at the start of Henry VI's issuants, viz. "the forty-ninth year of the reign of King Henry VI and the first year of the readeption of his Royal power".